Netflix/falcor/documentation/model.md

 ## Sentinel Metadata

 Metadata can be attached to value types to control the way the Model handles them once they have been retrieved from the [data source](http://netflix.github.io/falcor/documentation/datasources.html).
-Metadata can be to any JSON object as a key that starts with the prefix "$".
+Metadata can be added to any JSON object as a key that starts with the prefix "$".
 Note that any keys set on JSON value types (string, number, boolean, and null) will not persist when serialized to JSON.

 ~~~json
 var number = 4;